ChristofSchwarz/qseok_oidc_helm/README.md

 prompting anything and then proceeds in the OIDC process (send the user back to Qlik, then edge-auth pod does some more communication with the IDP to validate the access_token etc - standard OAuth 2.0 behaviour).

-So in short: We extended the 3-legged implicit OAuth 2.0 flow (which is at the core of OIDC) by a 4th leg, which is where you will start when using single-signon.
+So in short: We extended the 3-legged implicit OAuth 2.0 flow (which is at the core of OIDC) by a 4th leg up front, that is where you will start the single-signon process.